conor-99/HackTrinity19Writeups/README.md

 I moved over to Windows and tried to run the WinRar recovery tool on the archive, but to no avail.

-After a bit of investigation I discovered that the header at the start of the archive was actually `50 4B 03 04 2D 00 00 00`, the header for a `.jar` file, and not `00 ..
-00`, the header for a `.zip` file!
+After a bit of investigation I discovered that the header at the start of the archive was incorrect. (to-do)

 By changing the appropriate bytes in a hex editor we can fix the archive and extract our flag: